RightHandRobotics/reflex-api/README.md

 Firmware, and Software for the Reflex Hand controller.
 The software is organized into the following directories.

-1. firmware -- Contains the firmware the hands (Reflex SF and Reflex Takktile)
+1. firmware -- Contains the firmware for the hands (Reflex Takktile)
 1. reflex-takktile-api -- Contains networking and driver code to control the Reflex Takktile hand

 This code does not require the use of ROS.